procivis/one-core/README.md

 The base configuration does not provide encryption keys to encrypt sensitive data such as private keys.
-Create a .yml file and provide encryption keys for each instance of OpenID4VC exchange protocol and internal key storage:
+Create a .yml file and provide encryption keys for each instance of OpenID4VC issuance protocol and internal key storage:

-- `exchange.[instanceName].type: 'OPENID4VC'`
+- `issuanceProtocol.[instanceName].type: 'OPENID4VCI_DRAFT13'`
 - `keyStorage.[instanceName].type: 'INTERNAL'`

 Encryption keys must be a 32 byte hex-encoded value.
 Use: